Translations

 The bull is not “in the barn!”
 He's in the barnyard.
 That bull does look as big and mean – as the bull that I hope that my mental image video creates for you.

-My Hornets then the Bull Story
+My Hornets, then the Bull Story

 The Setting

 When I was a boy, Mom and Dad rented the old Livesay place – just off dead man's curve, near Highway 11W.
 The old farm house had an upstairs and downstairs.
 The coal furnace was in the unfinished basement.
-(Mom stored her canning, on the basement shelves.)
+(Mom stored her canning on the basement shelves.)
 The pump piped spring water, from the spring house to the house.
-(The spring house was about 100 yards or so, from the house.)
+(The spring house was about 100 yards or so from the house.)
 Dad heated with either coal or wood.
 (I busted up a lot of coal and split a lot of wood.)
 The wood stove, in the living room, and the coal or wood stove, in the kitchen, helped the furnace (when it worked).
-We knew how to sleep under several layers of blankets in winter.
-Mom and Dad moved us to our new home, in 1974, the year that I started high school.
+We knew how to sleep under several layers of blankets in the winter.
+Mom and Dad moved us to our new home in 1974, the year that I started high school.
 The old Livesay place served Mom, Dad, and us four boys.
 (My youngest brother was born in 1973, so he doesn't remember the Livesay place very well.)

 The Livesay homeplace was part of the Livesay farm.
 I had a lot of fun, roaming the fields and hills.
 Two barns, another barn, for tractors and such, a smoke house, a chicken coop, and an old two-seater outhouse were meant for exploring – well, except the outhouse.
 We had indoor plumbing.